robertnurnberg/litrack/Readme.md

   store the FEN of the final position still in the dump, together with the remaining moves of the game, to a file.
-* Run the python script [`litrack2cdb.py`](litrack2cdb.py) to query cdb for the final known position of the $\aprprox$ 900K games, starting from the output of the previous step.
+* Run the python script [`litrack2cdb.py`](litrack2cdb.py) to query cdb for the final known position of the $\approx$ 900K games, starting from the output of the previous step.
 * Run the python scripts [`litrack.py`](litrack.py) and [`plotdata.py`](plotdata.py) to produce graphical representations of the